With a parade, China announces itself as the next superpower: TIME

 3 September 2015 will be remembered in history when a new world superpower announced its arrival.

 It didn’t take China a year or a decade.
-It was a journey of centuries, fast-tracked in the last five decades.
+It was a journey of centuries, fast-tracked in the last 2.5 decades.

-President Mamnoon Hussain represented Pakistan in the Victory Parade celebrations.
+President Mamnoon Hussain represented Pakistan in the Victory Day parade celebrations.

 We have added a few photos and infographics, courtesy: BBC.

 Military aircraft performed fly-bys with colourful trails to symbolise China’s bright future.

 Beijing flexes its muscle with an impressive display to commemorate the 70th anniversary of its World War II victory over Japan.

 There are few places in the world better suited for spectacle than the vast expanse of Beijing’s Tiananmen Square.

 On 3 September, in a grand military parade marking the 70th anniversary of Japan’s official surrender in World War II, 11 phalanxes of People’s Liberation Army (PLA) soldiers strutted through the heart of China, taking what viewers had been told would be exactly 128 steps, each stride a perfect 75 cm.

 Have you seen CPEC stories on this blog?